• Home

 Because of my smudging, I did have to do a third coat on the tub – if you need a third coat, you have to wait 24 hours before adding it.

-Step Four: Re-Caulk
+Step Seven: Re-Caulk

 The directions actually don’t note exactly how long to wait before re-caulking.
 You have to wait three days after painting before exposing the bathtub to water, but it says that the epoxy is cured after 18 hours.
 So, I split the difference and waited two days between finishing my last coat of paint and re-caulking the tub.